Things people have asked before:

 However, while we’d love to have a solution that makes it affordable to convert any car, we’re not there yet.
 Some conversions are more difficult to integrate or require larger battery packs and motors, and consequently are more expensive.
 That might put off the customer who’s interested for purely financial reasons.
 The focus on conversions of classic cars is mainly due to their simplicity – no ABS, CANbus, Driver Assistance and other complicated systems.

-We currently specialize in classic Minis, Land Rover Series and Defenders, Morris Minors, Travellers and Vans.
+We currently specialize in classic Minis, Land Rover Series and Defenders, classic VWs, Beetles, Buses and Karmann Ghia.

 It depends on a number of factors like the desired range, desired performance, size of the car, age of the car and if we have converted that model before.
 To reduce costs we offer new or salvaged parts and offer a wide range of batteries from the most economical to high performance.
-On average, our conversions start at £22,000 for 20kWh.
-We can also offer 25kWh from £26,000 and 33kWh from £33,000.
+Our conversions start at £30,000 ex VAT, the average conversion is closer to £40,000 ex VAT, some head beyond £100,00 ex VAT.
+EV conversions take a lot of work and special conversions even more so.

-On average we take about 3 months, but complex projects can take 6 months or more to complete.
+On average we take about 3 months, but complex, special projects can take 12 months or more to complete.

 We’re working on it!
 But, not yet… we’ve got a lot of development to do… if you’d like to know when a kit is going to be ready please sign up to our mailing lists or follow one of our social media accounts.